How will I know if PEBC received my application?

 Before applying to PEBC for STEP 1 (Document Evaluation), you are required to register on the Pharmacists’ Gateway Canada and receive a National Identifier Number.

-STEP 2 – THE EVALUATING EXAMINATION: Once you have passed Document Evaluation you will need to write the Evaluating Examination.
+STEP 2 – THE PHARMACIST EVALUATING EXAMINATION: You must pass this examination to be eligible for the Pharmacist Qualifying Examination – Parts I (MCQ) and II (OSCE).
 Please follow this link for the application and instructions.

 LANGUAGE PROFICIENCY TESTING: PEBC does not require language proficiency testing, such as TOEFL, TSE or IELTS.
 You should contact the provincial licensing authority for the province where you wish to practice to enquire about their language proficiency requirements.